Effluent Waste Treatment in the Food Manufacturing Industry

 Ajinomoto Malaysia Berhad's Wastewater Treatment Plant

-wastewater treatment
+wastewater treatment plant in malaysia

 Ajinomoto Malaysia Berhad's industrial wastewater treatment is a significant step toward responsible manufacturing.
-Its advanced facility demonstrates the company's commitment to the environment, regulations, and a sustainable future.
+Its advanced treatment facility demonstrates the company's commitment to the environment, regulations, and a sustainable future.

 AMB Wastewater Treatment Plants handle diverse effluent waste treatment with advanced methods, treating wastewater effectively which meets the Standard A requirements of the Ministry of Environment and Water in Malaysia.
-AMB takes initiative to promote a greener future and reduce the environment impact.
+AMB takes initiative to promote a greener future and reduce the environmental impact.

 By focusing on effective water waste treatment, AMB promotes environmental stewardship and sets a benchmark for other food manufacturers.
 This effort drives positive change throughout the industry, making a significant impact through its wastewater treatment process.